JuliaDocs/Documenter.jl/docs/src/man/hosting/walkthrough.md

 3. Make sure that the "Allow write access" box is checked.

 Once you're done, click "Add key".
 Congratulations!
 You've added the public key to GitHub.
-The next step is to add the private key to Travis.
+The next step is to add the private key to Travis or GitHub Secrets.

-## Adding the Private Key to Travis
+## Adding the Private Key

-In this section, we explain how to upload a private SSH key to Travis.
+In this section, we explain how to upload a private SSH key to Travis or GitHub Actions, depending on which service you will use for deploying your documentation.
 By this point, you should have generated a private key and saved it to a file.
 If you haven't done this, go read [Generating an SSH Key](@ref).